aniketdhage1508/Subject_DSML/README.md

 - Contribute to the repository by submitting pull requests and enhancements.
 - Provide feedback and suggestions to help us improve.

-Together, let's unlock the full potential of machine learning and shape a brighter future powered by AI.
+Together, let's unlock the full potential of data science and machine learning and shape a brighter future powered by AI.